 Resolve conflicts

-If any fields have the Ask at runtime conflict strategy and a difference is detected, a conflict resolution step appears.
-For each conflict, you see the current value and the incoming value side by side.
-Choose which value to keep.
+If any fields use the Ask at runtime conflict strategy and the system detects a difference, a conflict resolution step appears.
+For each conflict, the screen displays the current value and the incoming value side by side.

 Conflict resolution screen showing source and destination values side by side